apwete/CogentRoleplay-Core/Running the Game.md

 ### Combat Encounters

 Combat is when two or more Characters are attempting to use violence in an encounter.
-Combat pimarity uses Initiative as the core mechanic.
+Combat primarily uses Initiative as the core mechanic.
 Narrators should consider the additional components.

 #### Combat Range